 Paula has a Bachelor's degree in Pastoral Counseling, a Master's degree in Human Services Counseling, and an expected PhD degree in Advanced Studies in Human Behaviors to be conferred January 2018.
 Paula has worked her entire career to help children and families in various areas including: Child Protective Services worker/supervisor, Public Career Teacher and Virtual Lead Teacher in K12 online, with experience in Special Education, and Individual and Family Counseling.
 Integration of various therapy techniques are used including: Cognitive Behavior Therapy (CBT), to change thoughts and beliefs about oneself, which change thought processes and ultimately the unwanted behaviors.
 Dialectical Behavior Therapy (DBT), teaching skills of emotion regulation, distress tolerance/resiliency, and interpersonal effectiveness.
 Paula works with Children, Adolescents, and Adults through Individual and Family counseling sessions weekly, with issues such as Depression, Anxiety and panic attacks, PTSD, and Trauma-related issues among many others.
 Paula works mainly in clients' homes in McCurtain, Choctaw, and Pushmataha counties to accommodate those who have physical or financial difficulties that would prevent them from traveling to the main office.
 Paula is a Licensed Professional Counselor (LPC), a National Certified Counselor (NCC), and is affiliated with the American Counseling Association (ACA), the Oklahoma Counseling Association (OCA), the American Association of Christian Counselors (AACC), Oklahoma Christian Counselor's Association (OCCA) and the National Honor Society (NHS).

 Chelsea Richardson grew up in south central Oklahoma in the Ardmore area.
-She moved to Broken Bow in 2010 to be closer to her husband’s family.
-Chelsea graduated Magna Cum Laude from Liberty University with her Bachelor’s degree in Psychology with an emphasis on Christian Counseling in 2013.
-She later graduated with her Master’s degree in Professional Counseling from Liberty University.
-Chelsea is currently a LPC Candidate and welcomes individuals, couples, families, and groups.
-Areas of focus include but are not limited to anxiety, depression, sexual abuse, grief and loss, and substance use.
-Chelsea’s theoretical foundation is Dialectical Behavior Therapy (DBT) approach.
-DBT focuses on helping individuals become more present in their lives and challenging unhealthy thought processes.
-DBT is centered around four main skills: mindfulness, interpersonal effectiveness, emotional regulation, and distress tolerance.
-Together these skills help people live a more full, joyous, and productive life.
-Chelsea and her husband, Levi, have two young daughters.
-Outside of work, Chelsea enjoys crafting, knitting, reading, and spending time with her family.
+She moved to Broken Bow in 2010 to be closer to her husband's family.
+Chelsea graduated Magna Cum Laude from Liberty University with her Bachelor's degree in Psychology with an emphasis on Christian Counseling in 2013 and her Master's degree in Professional Counseling in 2017.
+Chelsea is a Licensed Professional Counselor and welcomes individuals, couples, families, and groups.
+Areas of focus include but are not limited to anxiety, depression, adhd, grief and loss, and trauma.
+Chelsea uses an eclectic approach to counseling that is based on the client's needs.
+Typical approaches used include Cognitive Behavioral Therapy (CBT), Mindfulness Training, Person-Centered, Emotional Freedom Technique (Tapping) and Play Therapy.
+Chelsea is a Certified Clinical Trauma Professional and a Certified Clinical Telemental Health Provider.
+She accepts Soonercare and is in network with BCBS, Cigna, Humana, and UMR.
+Chelsea and her husband, Levi, have three young daughters and outside of work, she enjoys crafting, knitting, reading, and spending time with her family.